I get it. Worry is written into the job description of being a parent.

 Don’t feel ashamed if those thoughts, or similar ones, ever crossed your mind.

-If I can, though, please allow me to take some of that worry weight off your shoulders.
+If I can, though, please allow me to remove some of that worry weight from your shoulders.

 You see, back in my day (don’t ask me how long ago that was – my lips are sealed!) special education was reserved for students with low IQ scores.

-Professionals in the field of learning differences (a.k.a. “disabilities”) knew better than that.
+Professionals in the field of learning differences (a.k.a. learning disabilities) knew better than that.
 Still, these students often fell through the cracks of the education system.

-Without receiving the help they needed, children with unidentified learning differences may have struggled to learn throughout their entire lives.
+Without receiving the help they needed, children with unidentified learning differences could struggle to learn throughout their entire lives.
 Without proof of the contrary, they likely viewed themselves as dumb, stupid, incompetent.
 What else could explain why they worked twice as hard as everyone else, and finished assignments three times as slowly?

 Fast forward to today.
 Your child may receive special education services for a variety of reasons, one being a specific learning disability (SLD).
 This could be a visual or auditory processing issue, or dyslexia, or dysgraphia, for example.

-The key takeaway here is within the definition of specific learning disability, or rather, what the Individuals with Disabilities Act (IDEA) considers SLD to NOT include:
+The key takeaway here lies within the definition of specific learning disability, or rather, what the Individuals with Disabilities Act (IDEA) says that SLD does NOT include:

 Specific Learning Disability does not include learning problems that are primarily the result of… intellectual disability…

-No SLD is attributed to lack of motivation, effort, or intelligence.
+No Specific Learning Disability is attributed to lack of motivation, effort, or intelligence.

 So, if your child has an IQ score below 80 then yes, you may need to start thinking about accommodations for the future.

-If your child has a specific learning disability, on the other hand, wahoo!!!
+If your child has a Specific Learning Disability, on the other hand, wahoo!!!
 It’s time to jump up and celebrate!
 Yes, I said celebrate.
 Your child likely has above average intelligence.
 Heck, maybe even higher than yours.
-(If you really insist on worrying, worry about the day that your child learns THAT little nugget of truth.)
+(If you really insist on worrying, then worry about the day your child learns THAT little nugget of truth.)

-True, evidence of being a smarty pants probably isn’t showing up in the academic arena.
-Not yet.
-But with the right services and supports, learning doesn’t have to be a lifelong struggle.
-Your child doesn’t have to feel dumb, stupid, incompetent, because he isn’t.
+In the academic arena, you probably don’t see much evidence that your learner is actually an undercover smarty pants.
+Not yet, anyway.
+But with the right services and supports, learning does NOT need to be a lifelong struggle.
+Your child doesn’t need to feel dumb, stupid, incompetent, because he isn’t.
 She isn’t.
 She may even be gifted.